antonyTheRiskTaker/programming-notes/freecodecamp-project-notes/cafe_menu_summary.md

 `font-family`, `font-style`, `font-size`, `height`, `border-color`, `border-width`, `margin-top`, `margin-bottom`, `color`,
 3. CSS pseudo-selectors: `a:visited`, `a:hover`, `a:active`,
+4. Step 25 explains one way to centre a div horizontally, hint: `margin-left` and `margin-right`.
-4. `display: inline-block;` makes block elements behave like inline elements.
+5. `display: inline-block;` makes block elements behave like inline elements.
-5. Multiple selectors can share the same CSS rule in a comma-separated selector list.
+6. Multiple selectors can share the same CSS rule in a comma-separated selector list.